 Throughout 2020, CLIR will do a weekly #TBT post on social media, highlighting key activity from each year since its founding in 1956.
 We’re posting the source material here, for people who want to read more!

 Jan.
-16, 2020: CLIR awarded 31 awards in 1958.
-One was a grant to Nasser Sharify, Deputy Parliamentary Librarian of Iran on leave, to develop a standardized code—which had not previously existed—for cataloging Persian publications.
-The code was published by the American Library Association in 1959.
+16, 2020: CLR awards 31 grants in 1958, including one to Nasser Sharify, Deputy Parliamentary Librarian of Iran on leave, to develop a standardized code—which had not previously existed—for cataloging Persian publications.
+The American Library Association publishes the code in 1959.
 Read more.

 Jan.
-9, 2020: In 1957, CLIR awarded one of its first four grants to William Barrow for research on causes of and remedies for book stock deterioration.
-His transfer of knowledge from chemistry to restoration was a key contribution to the field of conservation.
+9, 2020: In 1957, CLR awards one of its first four grants to William Barrow for research on causes of and remedies for book stock deterioration.
+His transfer of knowledge from chemistry to restoration becomes a key contribution to the field of conservation.
 Read more.

 The Council on Library Resources, Inc. (CLR) came into being on September 18, 1956, the date of its first meeting.
 Read this brief history of CLR, by Deanna Marcum.